 Thyroid disorders may also increase your risk for long-term complications of menopause.
 One of the most common complications of menopause is osteoporosis, or loss of bone density.
 Research indicates that hypothyroidism can also reduce bone density.
 Caucasian women with low body fat are the highest risk group for osteoporosis.

 Another common complication of menopause is increased risk of cardiovascular diseases.
-Low levels of thyroid hormones also increases risk of heart disorders.
+Low levels of thyroid hormones also of heart disorders.

 Talk to your doctor if you suspect thyroid issues or if you’re experiencing menopause symptoms.
 Your primary care doctor may refer you to an endocrinologist.
 You may also benefit from seeing a gynecologist.